Fasted vs Overfed State (Updated: 2.15.17)

 - Ketosis halts gluconeogenesis.
 This spares muscle mass that would be very valuable in a state of prolonged starvation.
 In addition to blocking gluconeogenesis from amino acids, ketosis provides a sneaky alternative way to make glucose using the glycerol backbone of fats.

 However, if we are overfed our brain no longer hears the fullness signal from leptin.
 When we are overfed on carbs, our liver and muscle glycogen are filled, but we still have excess free glucose in the bloodstream.
 Excess carbs are then converted to fat in the form of a short-chain saturated fat called palmitic acid.
 This palmitic acid is stitched to the glycerol molecule and packaged with proteins and cholesterol and the resultant molecule is called a VLDL.
 Palmitic acid has a very potent effect on our metabolism and our hormonal environment in that it decreases our sensitivity to leptin.
-Palmitic acid then causes the leptin resistance in the brain leads to our inability to feel full and is made from excess dietary carbs.
+The palmitic acid then causes the leptin resistance in the brain leads to our inability to feel full and is made from excess dietary carbs.
 Once we develop insulin sensitivity, the inhibitory systems in the liver are overwhelmed and blood glucose is converted into fats and VLDLs at such a high rate that escape into circulation, and it begins to accumulate in the liver.
 This is the beginning of non-alcoholic fatty liver disease (Paleo Solution, 69)”

 How does the body use, store, and burn energy?
 (Updated: 2.24.17)